hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 small advertisment for black magic.
 Usually, one has to insert factors by hand to get the Hamiltonian and path integral method to agree.
-Now the two approaches automatically agree!
+Now the two approaches agree automatically!

 ---